fthdgn-gh/website/content/blog/journey-to-linux-from-windows/index.en.md

 Visual Studio Code is my editor of choice for a lot of my editing needs.
 I've been using it on Windows a lot and the same app is also available for Linux.

 I want to also mention in this section that, how Microsoft turned out to be after Satya Nadella started to run the company.
-It's more open now, thanks to him and VS Code is one of the things that was possible thanks to him.
+It's more open now and VS Code is one of the things that was possible thanks to him.

 I was also using Notepad++ on Windows and Notepadqq is a great alternative for it.
 I've been using it with no issues.